0xDones/tfgen/README.md

     }
 ```

-> We are covering all the possible variables in this example.
+#### Specific config

-Now, let's create a config file for the dev and another for the prod environment.
+In the specific config file (non root), you can pass additional configuration, or override configuration from the root config file.
+You can have multiple specific config files, all of them will be merged into the root one.

 ```yaml
 # infra-live/dev/.tfgen